 - Xanthan gum

-The pastry is made by rubbing together/blitzing the butter and dry ingredients into breadcrumbs, before gradually adding beaten eggs and stirring with a fork until everything comes together.
+The pastry is made by rubbing together the butter and dry ingredients into breadcrumbs, before gradually adding beaten eggs and stirring with a fork until everything comes together.
 Using an electric mixer with a dough hook attachment can make things quicker.
-The dough is chilled for 30 minutes before being rolled out, and once more when it’s inside the tin.
+The dough is chilled for 30 minutes before being rolled out.
+You can find the full recipe here.

 Decorating your mincemeat tart

 As you can see, I found some fun snowflake cutters for the pastry toppings.
 You can find the ones I used here and here.
 But definitely go for whatever shapes you fancy.
-The pastry quantity in this recipe is quite generous (you’ll most likely have leftovers which can be frozen for another time), so there’s plenty to work with!
+The pastry quantity I’ve given is fairly generous (you’ll most likely have leftovers which can be frozen for another time), so there’s plenty to work with!
 Try stars, Christmas trees, snowmen, holly leaves or if you’d prefer to completely cover the mincemeat, you could even create a lattice over the top.

 How long will it keep?